LiteObject/k8s-with-python-api/README.md

 # FastAPI Simple Application Setup Guide

-This guide will help you set up and run the FastAPI simple application.
+This guide will help you set up and run the demo FastAPI.

 ## Prerequisites